Dajun-Lin/Dajun-Lin.github.io/_pages/Research.md

 Research
 ===
 **Pledge**

-For all published papers, I provide and will keep providing all publically available raw data, all data cleaning code and all analysis code.
-The goal is that any person reasonably educated in economics, statistics and basic coding (say a ssecond year Econ PhD student) can replicate all published results.
-In case of restricted data, my coauthors and I will provide instructions on how to obtain them.
+For all published papers, I provide and will keep providing all publically available raw data, data cleaning code and analysis code.
+The goal is that any person reasonably educated in economics, statistics and basic coding (say a second year Econ PhD student) can replicate all published results from scratch with precision.
+In case of restricted datasets, my coauthors and I will provide instructions on how to obtain them.

 **Published**